LearnWebCode/cloudinary-finished-reference/README.md

+To visit the app in your browser you can use a username of `admin` and a password of `admin`.

 # Important Note

 Please, please, please do **not** accidentally leak your environment variables in your .env file on your Github / GitLab / elsewhere.